rust-lang/rfcs/text/0000-must-not-suspend-lint.md

 # Summary
 [summary]: #summary

-Introduce a `#[must_not_await]` lint in the compiler that will warn the user when they are incorrectly holding a struct across an await boundary.
+Introduce a `#[must_not_suspend]` lint in the compiler that will warn the user when they are incorrectly holding a struct across an await boundary.

 # Motivation
 [motivation]: #motivation